foundersandcoders/fizzbuzz/README.md

 ## Defining the problem

-Before we start, and for the ones who are not familiar with the FizzBuzz problem, the idea is to display numbers from 1 to 100, but
+Before we start, and for the ones who are not familiar with the [FizzBuzz problem](https://en.wikipedia.org/wiki/Fizz_buzz), the idea is to write a function that takes a number and either:

+- returns the number
-- for multiples of 3 we will display the word **Fizz** instead of the number,
+- for multiples of 3 returns the word **Fizz** instead of the number
-- for multiples of 5 we will output **Buzz** instead of the number and
+- for multiples of 5 returns the word **Buzz** instead of the number
-- for multiples of 3 and 5 we will display **FizzBuzz**.
+- for multiples of 3 and 5 returns the word **FizzBuzz**.

 An example:
 ```javascript